XuChen0427/FairDiverse/README.md

 Then you can run the shell command to evaluate your own models.

 #### Examples.

+1. Recommendation

 Here, we provide an example code demonstrating how to design a custom in-processing model.
-The implementation for other base models and post-processing models follows a similar approach.
 ```
 #/recommendation/rank_model/YourModel.py
 class YourModel(Abstract_Regularizer):